What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 3. EVEN MORE KNOWLEDGE: You have much more time for (advanced) data analysis, which is the heart of Business Intelligence.
 You are going to create a knowledge factory instead of a report factory.
 See our article “Without data analysis, BI is pointless”.

 4. ONE VERSION OF THE TRUTH: Much less time will eventually be lost in recurring discussions about definitions.
 With BI, you are going to create unified definitions and create one version of the truth.
-Everyone can speak the same language so all noses will be pointed in the same direction.
+Everyone can speak the same language so everyone will be on the same page.
 How do you define revenue?
 What is our margin?
 How do we calculate lead time?
 What is a customer?
 That’s all captured in BI.

 5. TRANSITION TO AI BEING SIMPLE: You make the transition to AI and algorithms easier with Business Intelligence.
 This allows you to automate and start predicting decisions.
 BI is the foundation for AI and machine learning.

-6. BETTER DATA MANAGEMENT: With BI, your information management and data management is going to improve.
-No more jumble of spreadsheets, files, csv files, etc, but you work with one BI system that creates order out of chaos.
+6. BETTER DATA MANAGEMENT: With BI, your information management and data management are going to improve.
+No more jumble of spreadsheets, files, CSV files, etc. You will work with one BI system that creates order out of chaos.

 7. STRENGTHEN YOUR BUSINESS MODEL: With Business Intelligence you can monitor everything, link and compare all data (if your keys are correct).
 Analyze everything that is loose and can be of value.
 You will gain so much new knowledge and insights that it will help to get a better view of your performance and especially how that performance comes about.
 Improve and refine your strategy and business model with BI & data-driven work.